 200 years, traditionally speaking in the name of an Islamic struggle.

-Russia, too, welcomes a "war against terrorism" that justifies
+Russia, too, welcomes a "war against terrorism'' that justifies crushing

 -- Muslim Kashmiris feel the heavy hand of Hindu misrule and invoke Islam